metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 Cost and Usage Reports (CUR) have replaced Detailed Billing in AWS.
 CloudWisdom recommends switching to (or starting with) a CUR setup instead of using AWS Detailed Billing.

+{{% notice tip %}}

+Already have an existing Cost and Usage Report set up?
+Great!
+You can skip this section.
+You'll need to provide your CUR's Report Path Prefix at a later stage in this setup.

+{{% /notice %}}

 1. Log in to your AWS Console.
 2. Navigate to **Billing** > **Cost & Usage Reports**.
 3. Select **Create report**.